mavlink/mavlink-devguide/en/protocol/mission.md

 ## Upload a Mission to the Vehicle

-The diagram below shows how the ground control station (GCS) can download a mission.
+The diagram below shows how the ground control station (GCS) can upload a mission to the drone.
 When MAVLink 2 is used several different mission types (regular waypoints or geofence coordinates, etc.) can be selected in the MISSION\_COUNT and MISSION\_REQUEST messages using the `mission_type` field.

 {% mermaid %}
 sequenceDiagram;